A guide for independent retailers with physical shop locations who want to get online quickly.

 A few things to remember on the design front:

-- It can change later.
+- It can change later and evolve over time.
 If you have lots of traffic and feedback suggesting it’s not working from a design point of view, you can change it then

-- You could easily spend days and weeks agonising over small design details (over 11 years in digital marketing and I’ve seen this done a LOT)
+- You could easily spend days and weeks agonising over small design details (over 11 years in digital marketing and I’ve seen this done a LOT).
+But ultimately, what matters most is whether or not people landing on trust it enough to buy and are able to transact easily.
+Data will tell you that.
+But to gather data, you have to get live and start gaining traffic

 Popular BigCommerce and Shopify themes are often very simple and clean looking.
 And frankly, to get something usable and live fast, this will probably do the trick for your first version.